All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Ideal Patient Profile

 Telehealth platforms work best for patients who value convenience, have clear treatment goals, and can afford out-of-pocket costs.
-They excel for straightforward cases like weight management with semaglutide or basic hormone optimization with peptides like BPC-157 or TB-500.
+They excel for straightforward cases like weight management with semaglutide or basic hormone improvement with peptides like BPC-157 or TB-500.

 Pricing varies by platform and medication.
 Semaglutide typically costs $250-$350 monthly, while growth hormone peptides range from $200-$400.
 Most platforms offer package deals for multiple peptides, bringing costs down for combination protocols.